tanmaytirpankar/alive2/ARM-TODO.md

 - process the debug info in the assembly parser

-- handle functions with different number of parameter (either using the src IR file or from debug info)
+- handle functions with different number of parameters (either using the src IR file or from debug info)
+    - for now, lets use the IR fileand support simple parameters passed thru registers

 - handle different types

+- investigate if arm asl can be used to lift arm instructions to alive IR